-\ 13.6 Other Work Conditions
+13.6 Other Work Conditions

-- 13.6.1 The College shall make every reasonable effort to provide faculty with adequate support and resources for instruction; office space and classroom furnishings; and support staff. - 13.6.2 Timetables shall be initiated at the departmental / program level and shall be determined by a process of consultation between the Academic / Associate Academic Head and instructional departments.
-Timetables shall be submitted to the Regional Director for consideration and approval, which shall not be unreasonably denied.
-Timetables will be available to the students within two weeks of the workloads being approved. - 13.6.3 The College will provide appropriate signage on its facilities.
-Faculty members will be provided with name plates with their credentials. - 13.6.4 Ventilation shall be provided in all College facilities in accordance with federal and provincial standards on air quality.

-- 13.6.5 The College will support the participation of faculty members on provincial articulation committees to the fullest extent as funding permits. - 13.6.6 The College will support the participation of the Academic Head at any provincial meetings as appropriate. - 13.6.7 The College will support the participation of faculty members on provincial committees as appropriate and as funding permits. - 13.6.8 Any changes in parking regulations and policies shall be made by written consultation with the Union. - 13.6.9 The Academic / Associate Academic Head and Program Coordinators will be consulted during the preparation of the calendar. - 13.6.10 In consultation with the Academic Head the College agrees to advertise sections courses/programs to students/communities throughout the entire College region. - 13.6.11 Where the College has a Science Laboratory Technician at a Centre where University Transfer courses are offered, the Technician will take functional direction from the appropriate Science faculty member(s).
+- 13.6.1 The College shall make every reasonable effort to provide faculty with adequate support and resources for instruction; office space and classroom furnishings; and support staff. - 13.6.1.1 There shall be instructional support.
+Such instructional support shall be determined by the appropriate Dean in consultation with the appropriate Academic / Associate / Assistant Head. - 13.6.2 The College's instructional timetables are the responsibility of the Registrar.
+Timetables shall be initiated at the departmental / program level and shall be determined by a process of consultation between the Academic / Associate / Assistant Academic Head and instructional departments.
+Timetables shall be submitted to the Dean for consideration and approval by March 1st, which approval shall not be unreasonably denied.
+In the event that timetables have not been submitted by March 1st, the Registrar may complete and post the timetables(s). - 13.6.3 The College will provide appropriate signage on its facilities.
+Faculty members will be provided with name plates with their credentials. - 13.6.4 Ventilation shall be provided in all College facilities in accordance with federal and provincial standards on air quality. - 13.6.5 The College will support the participation of faculty members on provincial articulation committees to the fullest extent as funding permits. - 13.6.6 The College will support the participation of the Academic Head at any provincial meetings as appropriate. - 13.6.7 The College will support the participation of faculty members on provincial committees as appropriate and as funding permits. - 13.6.8 Any changes in parking regulations and policies shall be made by written consultation with the Union. - 13.6.9 The Academic / Associate / Assistant Academic Head and Program Coordinators will be consulted during the preparation of the calendar. - 13.6.10 In consultation with the Academic Head the College agrees to advertise sections courses/programs to students/communities throughout the entire College region. - 13.6.11 Where the College has a Science Laboratory Technician at a Centre where University Transfer courses are offered, the Technician will take functional direction from the appropriate Science faculty member(s). - 13.6.12 The College will provide Internet and e-mail access on campus to all employees. - 13.6.13 Working conditions for part-time faculty include, but are not limited to, orientation, office, keys, e-mail account, computer access, phone, and mailbox.

-ARTICLE 14 - MANAGEMENT RIGHTS
+ARTICLE 14 MANAGEMENT RIGHTS